Making an application

 A Building Control Officer within the Building Control Department will be allocated to your submission and they will endeavour to provide you with a written response within 21 working days.
 Please be advised that this is at the sole discretion of the Council’s workload and staffing levels at any given time.

 Full Plans Application

-A full plans application form must be submitted together with either three copies (domestic) or five copies (non-domestic) of full construction drawings/specification and the appropriate plan fee; the fee is paid in two parts and the inspection fee will be invoiced when the work starts.
+A full plans application form must be submitted together with either two copies (domestic) or four copies (non-domestic) of full construction drawings/specification and the appropriate plan fee; the fee is paid in two parts and the inspection fee will be invoiced when the work starts.

 After validation of plans the application will be assessed within 21 days (domestic properties) or 35 days (other properties) and a decision will be reached.
 If your application is APPROVED you, or your agent will be sent an ‘approval certificate’ and a stamped approved copy of your plans.
 Often, due to lack of information/detail, design problems, fire safety or other issues an approval cannot be considered and the application will be rejected.
 If your application is REJECTED you, or your agent, will be sent a ‘notice of rejection’.
 The notice will list the reasons for rejecting your application which, if fully addressed on amended plans within the given timeframe, will then be approved.
 If you have any concerns or issues with the rejection you will have the right of appeal.

 Building Notices are most suitable for small, specific domestic building work, such as heating installations, structural alterations and extensions <10m².